Thomas Whistler Smith

 Thomas Whistler Smith, MLA (26 September 1824 – 11 December 1859) was an Australian politician.
-He was a member of the New South Wales Legislative Assembly from 1857 until his death in 1859.
-He was the deputy chairman and managing director of the Commercial Banking Company of Sydney (CBCS; now National Australia Bank).
+He served as a member of the New South Wales Legislative Assembly from 1857 until his death in 1859.
+He was the deputy chairman and managing director of the Commercial Banking Company of Sydney (now National Australia Bank), and his uncle Henry Gilbert Smith was the chairman of the Commercial Banking Company of Sydney.